 4. Add the scores you got in steps 1-3 together to get your Composite Score.

 For example, say you got 30 questions correct on the multiple-choice section, 13 points on questions 1-5, and 2 points on question 6.
 Your score would be (30 x 1.25) + (13 x 1.875) + (2 x 3.125) = 68.125 which rounds to 68 points.
 By looking at the chart below, you can see that'd get you a 4 on the AP Statistics exam.

 Below is a conversion chart so you can see how raw score ranges translate into final AP scores.
 I've also included the percentage of students who earned each score in 2019 to give you an idea of what the score distribution looks like:

 Where Can You Find Practice AP Stats Tests?

 Practice tests are an important part of your AP Stats prep.
-There are official and unofficial AP Stats practice tests available.
+There are official and unofficial AP Stats practice tests available, although we always recommend official resources first.
 Below are some of the best practice tests to use.

 Official Practice Tests